-REUTERS SPORTS SCHEDULE AT 9 a.m.
-ET/2 p.m.
+REUTERS SPORTS SCHEDULE AT 9 A.M.
+ET/2 P.M.
 GMT

 Cricket - First Test - India v England

-Day one of the first test match between India and England at the MA Chidambaram Stadium, Chennai.
+Day two of the first test match between India and England at the MA Chidambaram Stadium, Chennai.

 CRICKET-TEST-PAK-ZAF/